Installation

 Python

-After installing the py-fort-myrmidon package in an environment, the py_fort_myrmidon module is available to python in that environment.
+After installing the formicidae-tracker-myrmidon package in an environment, the fort_myrmidon module is available to python in that environment.

 Note